#18 — Parshat Mishpatim

 The awesome, unseen G-d of Israel had promised His people that He is with them and will bring them safely to the promised land.
 In a very practical way, the intervention of this angel is how G-d fulfills His promise.
 But who is he?
 Consider the hints this passage gives us:

 1. In Exodus 13:21 we are told that “the L-rd went before them by day in a pillar of cloud to lead them along the way.”
-Here we read that this angel led Israel (see also Exodus 14:19).
+Here we read that the angel led Israel (see also Exodus 14:19).

-2. In obeying His voice, they are obeying G-d;
+2. In obeying His voice, they are obeying G-d.

-3. In rebelling against Him, they rebel against G-d;
+3. In rebelling against Him, they rebel against G-d.

-5. He has the authority to pardon sin and withhold pardon.
+4. Bearing G-d’s name, He has the authority to pardon sin and withhold pardon.

-We believe that this special angel in whom God’s name, God’s very essence, resides is no one else but Yeshua (Jesus) the Messiah who died for us, rose again.
-He indeed renews us into true devotion to God through the Holy Spirit.
+The famous Jewish interpreter Radaq suggested this is the Messiah; we fully agree!
+We believe this special angel in whom G-d’s name, G-d’s very essence, resides is no one else but Yeshua (Jesus) the Messiah who died for us, rose again on the third day and who renews us into true devotion to G-d through the Holy Spirit.

-Between Doing and Listening
+Between doing and listening

 Thus we read in Midrash Tanchuma of the amazement regarding Israel’s attitude.
-When Moses cries for God’s mercy on the people, after the sin of the golden calf, “the Holy One, blessed be He, responded: How can I return it to them, when only yesterday they said at Sinai: All that the L-rd hath spoken we will do, and now, in the very place in which they committed themselves (to observe the law), they debased themselves, as it is said: They made a calf in Horeb?”
+When Moses cries for G-d’s mercy on the people, after the sin of the golden calf, “the Holy One, blessed be He, responded: How can I return it to them, when only yesterday they said at Sinai: All that the L-rd hath spoken we will do, and now, in the very place in which they committed themselves (to observe the law), they debased themselves, as it is said: They made a calf in Horeb?”

-After reciting the various mercies God has bestowed on Israel, the Midrash concludes: “Indeed, within the blinking of an eye they forgot Me” (Midrash Tanchuma Ki Tisa 35.1).
+After reciting the various mercies G-d has bestowed on Israel, the Midrash concludes: “Indeed, within the blinking of an eye they forgot Me” (Midrash Tanchuma Ki Tisa 35.1).
 [See among others Bamidbar Rabbah 9.47 and Midrash Mishlei 6.1 for the same reasoning.]

 Previous